chonzadaniel/chonzadaniel/README.md

 ## 🔭 Current Work

-- 🔬 **Fine-tuning & evaluating LLMs** on domain-specific sentiment and intent classification
+- 🔬 **Fine-tuning & evaluating LLMs** on domain-specific sentiment and intent classification.
-- 🧱 **Implementing MLOps/LLMOps pipelines** for scalable experimentation
+- 🧱 **Implementing MLOps/LLMOps pipelines** for scalable experimentation.
-- 📈 **Improving fairness** in ML models trained on imbalanced datasets
+- 📈 **Improving fairness** in ML models trained on imbalanced datasets.
-- 🧠 **Prompt engineering** for grounded and hallucination-free AI output
+- 🧠 **Prompt engineering** for grounded and hallucination-free AI output.
-- 🎯 **Deploying AI apps** with powerful frontends using Streamlit + LangChain + LlamaIndex
+- 🎯 **Deploying AI apps** with powerful frontends using Streamlit + LangChain + LlamaIndex.

 ---